voxpupuli/puppet-rundeck/REFERENCE.md

 * `rundeck::config`: This class is called from rundeck to manage the configuration.
 * `rundeck::config::framework`: This private class is called from rundeck::config used to manage the framework properties of rundeck.
-* `rundeck::config::global::file_keystore`: This private class is used to manage the keys of the Rundeck key storage facility if a file-based backend is used.
-* `rundeck::config::global::project`: This private class is called from rundeck::config used to manage the default project properties.
-* `rundeck::config::global::rundeck_config`: This private class is called from rundeck::config used to manage the rundeck-config properties.
 * `rundeck::config::global::ssl`: This private class is called from rundeck::config used to manage the ssl properties if ssl is enabled.
 * `rundeck::config::jaas_auth`: This private class is called from rundeck::config used to manage jaas authentication for rundeck.
 * `rundeck::install`: This class is called from rundeck for install.